 About Karen Lipp, Trainer & Coach

-Karen is a USDF Bronze, Silver, and Gold medalist, as well as a Centerline Scores rated 5* rider located in metro Atlanta.
+Karen is a USDF Bronze, Silver, and Gold medalist, as well as a Centerline Scores rated 5* rider.
 Karen's primary focus is training the competitive horse and rider from beginning levels up to Grand Prix.
 In addition to training horses, Karen is passionate about working with ambitious adult amateurs.
 Her students have won numerous champion and reserve championships, USDF gold, silver and bronze medals, the Brentina Cup as well as Young Rider Grand Prix championships.
 Karen is an accomplished FEI-level Dressage rider who has won several national and international competitions and has trained over 11 horses from training through the levels to the Grand Prix.

 How It All Started

 Horses have always been at the center of Karen's life.
 She started riding at the age of 7 after begging her mother to provide her with weekly lessons.
 Her grandfather purchased her first horse when Karen was 11-years old for $900.
 In Karen's early years of riding, she dabbled in many disciplines including western pleasure, barrel racing, eventing, jumping, and saddle seat.
 At 20 years-old, Karen began learning the fundamentals of Dressage with Susan Day.

 It was with Susan Day that Karen discovered she had a gift for teaching.
 Susan went on vacation and asked Karen to take over while she was gone.
 The feedback from students was overwhelmingly positive, and Susan invited Karen to continue teaching.
 At the same time, Karen was learning about Dressage and realizing that this was what she wanted to do.